Marble Hill Revived

 Key elements of our plans include:

-- conserving the exterior of Marble Hill House and retelling its fascinating stories inside
+- conserving the exterior of Marble Hill House to preserve it for future generations

-- removing the admission charge to the house, and opening it to the public five days a week for seven months of the year
+- making admission to the house free, and opening it to the public five days a week for seven months of the year

-- creating an additional 17.5 full-time equivalent jobs
+- creating an extra 17.5 full-time equivalent jobs

-Image: Artist’s visualisation of the new café and courtyard
+Images: Artist’s visualisations of the proposed new café and children’s play area

 Background to the project